 The Mini Enterprise Programme is an entrepreneurship programme run in partnership with JASA, which runs over 11 weeks.
 The first three weeks consist of a general introduction to small business and covers basic business skills ranging from financial planning to the selling of company shares.
-During weeks four to eleven, the groups form a mini-company, where they produce a product or provide a service, form proper management structures and run the company to make a profit.
-In 2014, 368 learners attended and completed the JASA programme and 45 finalists spent four days refining their initial concepts and participating in the Junior Innovators Competition.
-The winner received a R60 000 bursary for her 'Heating Cooling Bottle', a water bottle that can perform the function of a household kettle without the use of electricity.
+During week's four to eleven, the groups form a mini-company, where they produce a product or provide a service, form proper management structures and run the company to make a profit.
+In 2015, 45 finalists spent four days refining their initial concepts and participating in the Junior Innovators competition at Investec.
+The finalists were also given the opportunity of attending workshops on marketing, presentation skills, product costing and innovation.